JuzerShakir/fmb/README.md

 ---

 ### Features
+-   [x] A responsive website that enables users to browse the site on any device.

 -   [x] Only logged-in users can access the content of the site.
 -   [x] Redirect non-logged-in users to login page.